Amazon fires warehouse worker who staged walkout

 NEW YORK (AP) — Amazon fired a worker who organized a walkout at a New York warehouse to demand greater protection against the new coronavirus, saying the employee himself flouted distancing rules and put others at risk.

-The decision prompted a rebuke from New York Attorney General Letitia James, who called on the National Labor Relations Board to investigate.
-James said her office is also considering legal options, saying the right to organize is protected in New York.
+New York City Mayor Bill de Blasio ordered the city’s Commission of Human Right to investigate whether the dismissal was retaliatory.
+New York Attorney General Letitia James called on the National Labor Relations Board to investigate and said her office is also considering legal options.

 “It is disgraceful that Amazon would terminate an employee who bravely stood up to protect himself and his colleagues,” James said in a statement.

-But Amazon said Christian Smalls had received several warnings for violating social distancing guidelines.
-Amazon said Smalls showed up at the protest at the Staten Island warehouse Monday despite a order to remain home for 14 days because he had come into contact with a co-worker who had been diagnosed with the virus.
-The company said Smalls was put on paid leave during the 14-day isolation period.
+Amazon said the worker, Christian Smalls, received several warnings for violating social distancing guidelines.
+Amazon said Smalls showed up at the protest at the Staten Island warehouse Monday despite a order to remain home for 14 days with pay because he had come into contact with a co-worker who had been diagnosed with the virus.

+But Smalls said his contact with the infected worker was limited and felt Amazon put him on leave to get him out of the way.
+He said he noticed the worker looked ill last Tuesday and encouraged the person in a brief conversation to go home.

+Smalls said that Tuesday had been his first day back at work after more than a week because he had been using paid and unpaid time off to avoid going to a job where felt exposed to the virus.

 The Seattle-based company said it has taken aggressive steps to protect its employees from the virus, including cleaning and distancing measures.
 Amazon is checking the temperature of anyone entering the Staten Island warehouse, a step the company said would be implemented in other facilities as soon as possible.